Allied Professional CDRMS Exam Frequently Asked Questions (FAQs)

 Q: What’s covered in the CDRMS examination?

-A: The exam consists of 150 multiple-choice questions and is administered within a four-hour time limit.
+A: The exam consists of 150 multiple-choice questions.
 Candidates are expected to have broad knowledge in five general areas:

 - Rhythm recognition